emresevilgen/CS102HW1/README.md

 # CS102HW1
-Hangman Game - First Homework of the CS 102 Course
+Hangman Game - The First Homework of The CS 102 Course